amberjohnsonsmile/algorithm-solutions/README.md

 1. If npm is not installed, follow instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install it.
 1. Run `npm install`.
 1. Run `npm run test`.
+1. To run a single test, run `npm run single-test path/to/file.js`